-Generally, the idea is to modernize outdated furnishings and optimize the placement of things onboard your RV to give it a more cozy, updated look and feel.
+Generally, the idea is to modernize outdated furnishings and optimize the placement of things inside your RV — to give it a more cozy, updated look and feel.

-According to The RV Makeover Bible, the 5 most commonly performed remodeling projects are:
+According to The RV Makeover Bible, the 5 most commonly performed RV renovation projects are:

 - Replacing or upgrading the flooring